 Requests for non-attendance:

-If you are planning on a term time holiday, please collect a leave of absence form from the main office, giving where possible at least three weeks notice.
+If you are planning on a term time holiday, please email the school office (email@example.com) with your child's name, class and dates, giving where possible at least three weeks notice.
 Please note, you may be asked to supply evidence to support your request and each case will be treated individually.
 Authorisation for absence will not be given for outings (other than those organised by the school), shopping trips or family visits.

 Medical appointments should be made out of school hours if at all possible.
 If your child has to see a doctor or dentist in school time they should attend school for as much of the day as possible.
 It is not permitted to take a whole day off school for a medical appointment unless the appointment lasts all day.